 How to eat papaya

-Papayas aren’t actually fruit; they’re fruits’ fruits!
-An interesting fact about these tropical beauties is that they not only have the highest vitamin C content of any other fruit, but also contain high levels of beta-carotene, folate, lutein, and lycopene, making them a great addition to your diet.
-Their sweet flavor makes eating them simple, whether you are eating them plain or using them in salads and smoothies.
+Papayas aren’t just fruits; they’re fruits’ fruits!
+An interesting fact about these tropical beauties is that they have the highest vitamin C content of any other fruit and contain high levels of beta-carotene, folate, lutein, and lycopene, making them a great addition to your diet.
+Their sweet flavor makes them easy to enjoy, whether eaten plain or used in salads and smoothies.

 Papayas are one of the best foods for gut health.
-Papayas have high levels of vitamin C, folate, fiber, and lutein which are all essential for proper digestion.
-Not only do they help with digestion, but papayas also aid in detoxification and helps with liver function.
+They have high levels of vitamin C, folate, fiber, and lutein, all essential for proper digestion.
+Not only do they aid digestion, but papayas also help with detoxification and liver function.

 The easiest way to consume papayas is raw.
-You can just cut them open and scoop out the flesh.
-There are many different ways to prepare papayas though.
-One of my favorite ways is to make fruit salad!
-I mix together chopped ripe papaya, bananas, strawberries, oranges, kiwi, apples, pineapple chunks, and peaches.
-This makes for an incredibly delicious snack or dessert.
+You can simply cut them open and scoop out the flesh.
+However, there are many ways to prepare papayas.
+One of my favorite methods is making fruit salad by mixing chopped ripe papaya with bananas, strawberries, oranges, kiwi, apples, pineapple chunks, and peaches.
+This makes for a delicious snack or dessert.

 Here are some recipes using papaya: